MirrorNetworking/Mirror/doc/Articles/Components/NetworkDiscovery.md

 To solve this problem you can use Network Discovery.
 When your game starts, it sends a message in your current network asking "Is there any server available?".
 Any server within the same network will reply and provide information about how to connect to it.

-Mirror comes with a simple implementation of Network Discovery you can simply use in your game.
+MirrorNG comes with a simple implementation of Network Discovery you can simply use in your game.
 It also provides a way for you to extend it so that you can pass additional data during the discovery phase.

 ![Inspector](NetworkDiscovery.png)